crsl4/nn-phylogenetics/notebook.md

 Deleting the h5 files locally because they are heavy, and they are in google drive now.

-## Using Zou2019 script to simulate trees n=5 (quintets)

-Created file `simulate-zou2019-n5.jl` with simulation pipeline to simulate trees of size 5 (quintets).
-This script is not tested yet.
-Careful: this and previous scripts are not exploiting the fact that we could generate data from all possible roots.

 # Understanding Zou2019 permutations
 From the main text: